Violence Prevention & Education

 Policy and Protocol

-- Familiarize students with the University’s Gender-Based Misconduct Policy, which outlines expectations for community conduct, protocol for responding to incidences of gender-based discrimination, student rights and protections, interim measures, and available resources, etc.
+- Familiarize students with the University’s Sexual Harassment Policy, which outlines expectations for community conduct, protocol for responding to incidences of gender-based discrimination, student rights and protections, interim measures, and available resources, etc.

 - Serve as a consultant for other departments on campus to help better practices and protocols for supporting student survivors